 Ruth Goodhue Chasteney Memorial Endowment

-Supports the acquistions of materials and books of English and American Literature
+Supports the acquisitions of materials and books of English and American Literature

 Della Cole Distler Memorial Endowment